Florida Laws and Rules for Nursing

 - Provide factual, scientific, and relevant information about treatment, including benefits and risks

-Justice implies fairness and equality and requires impartial treatment of patients.
-Like other ethical principles, justice is based on respect for human life and dignity.
+Social justice implies fairness and equality and requires impartial treatment of patients.
+Like other ethical principles, social justice is based on respect for human life and dignity.
 The historic image of justice is a blindfolded woman with a scale, weighing an issue on the basis of objective evidence and judicial precepts.
-Justice means that scarce resources will be distributed equally, using the same criteria for everyone.
-When applied to practice, justice means nurses:
+Social justice means that scarce resources will be distributed equally, using the same criteria for everyone.
+When applied to practice, social justice means nurses:

 - Assess all patient needs with equal diligence and professionalism